SeanDS/zero/README.md

 ```bash
 circuit help
 ```
 for a list of available commands.
-Currently, only the `liso` command is available, which parses a LISO input file and runs it with the library's native solver.
-Run `circuit help liso` for a list of optional arguments.
+Run `circuit help command` for more detailed help for a particlar `command`.

-For examples of how to build scripts with Python, see the `examples` directory.
+For examples of how to build simulation scripts with Python, see the `examples` directory.

 ## Current limitations